 So, for those first few months, it’s probably best to use other methods of birth control before you get the all-clear.

-Another reason a vasectomy may fail to prevent pregnancy is because there was some sort of surgical error.
+Another reason a vasectomy may fail to prevent pregnancy is that there was some sort of surgical error.

 If the doctor missed the vas deferens, the surgery will not have done what it was designed to do.